artsmia/artstories.md/stories/pop-art-everything-is-beautiful.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_null.jpg)

-Pop Art, so dubbed because of its roots in popular culture, marked a return to pictorial representation after decades of art that avoided recognizable imagery.
+Pop Art, so dubbed because of its roots in popular culture, marked a return to pictorial representation after decades of abstract art that avoided recognizable imagery.

 ---